Open Your Eyes (1919 film)

 Open Your Eyes is a 1919 American silent drama film directed by Gilbert P. Hamilton, and starring Faire Binney, Mrs. Joupert, Jack Hopkins, Halbert Brown, Eddie Beryll, Emily Marceau, Viola Allen, Ben Lyon, and Gaston Glass.
-The film was released by Warner Bros. in May 1919.
+Intended to warn about venereal disease and shot in The Bronx in 1917, the film was given a general release by Warner Bros. in May 1919.
+Jack L. Warner, one of the founders of Warner Bros., has a cameo appearance as a World War I soldier.